IBM-Blockchain-Archive/marbles/README.md

 git checkout master
 ```

-Next, we will download the the docker images required to setup the network for running Hyperledger Fabric V1.
+Next, we will download the docker images required to setup the network for running Hyperledger Fabric V1.
 From your workspace, make the shell script an executable:

 ```bash